 Stopovers stopping in a city for more than 24 hours

-A minimum of 3 stopovers must be taken on an around the world ticket.
+A minimum of 3 stopovers must be taken on most round the world tickets (full Star Alliance Tickets require a minimum of only 2 stops).
 More than 20 stopovers can be had on the top tier of tickets.
 A city may only be stopped in once but can be transited up to 3 times.
 Some tickets will restrict the number of stopovers in each continent, particularly the OneWorld tickets which only allow 2 stops in Europe on their 26,000 mile around the world ticket.

 Transits stopping in a city less than 24 hours